Namadgi National Park

 The Namadgi National Park Plan of Management 2010 came into effect on 24 September 2010.
 The plan outlines the objectives for managing the park's values, and includes background information considered in developing policies and actions.
 Printed copies of the Plan are available from the Namadgi National Park Visitor Centre and Tidbinbilla Visitor Centre or by calling 13 22 81.

 All fires in the ACT including campfires are regulated by law.
-Fire permits are required for campfires all year round except in officially constructed fireplaces.
+Campfires may only be lit in officially constructed fireplaces.
 Always ensure fires are fully extinguished with water on departure.
 Help protect Namadgi's sensitive environment by observing fire regulations and using fuel stoves.

 Restrictions apply when Total Fire Bans are in place.
 Firewood is not provided, so campers are required to supply their own wood.
 It is illegal to take any wood from within the national park.
 Firewood is available for purchase at the Namadgi National Park Visitor Centre.

 Camping in Namadgi is available at Honeysuckle, Orroral and Mt Clear campgrounds.
-Bookings are essential and available at the Namadgi Visitor Centre or online through the ACT Government Online Bookings System.
-More information is available on the Camping at Namadgi National park page.
+Bookings are essential and available online through the Camping at Namadgi National park page.

 Dogs are not allowed in Namadgi National Park and are also now prohibited in the Gibraltar Forest Regeneration Area formerly known as Gibraltar Pines east of Corin Road.